wp-plugins/image-elevator/readme.txt

 = How it works =

-Please view the demo video below to learn how the plugin can make your posting more easy.
+View the demo video below to learn how the plugin can make your posting more easy.

 http://www.youtube.com/watch?v=ApcCCcsUoeo